If you’re anything like me, sometimes your child’s behavior baffles you.

 While keeping your cool when getting involved in different activities with your child, it is also important to remember not to push too hard.
 You can run the risk of sending a message to your child that there’s something about them that’s hard for you to accept.
 A child who feels as though they are being pushed in an uncomfortable direction can become rebellious.

 If you haven’t yet read the book A Practical Guide for Raising a Self-Directed and Caring Child by Louis J. Lichtman, I highly recommend it!
 In this book, the author focuses on encouraging children to explore their own interests and set their own goals.
-Parents who adopt a more self-directed rather than a parent-controlled approach with their kids, will find that their kids are not only more independent but have higher self-esteem.
+Parents who adopt a more self-directed rather than a parent-controlled approach with their kids will find that their kids are not only more independent but have higher self-esteem.

 It’s our job as parents to know our kids.
 Being patient and focusing on understanding their behavior can help us to see things from their perspective.
 This can be as simple as taking some time to observe them while they are working on something.
 This can range from watching them while they paint or paying attention when they explain what their latest Lego structure actually is.